Prada accused of using blackface imagery at NYC store and online

 "Today after returning to NYC after a very emotional visit to the Smithsonian National Museum of African American History and Culture including an exhibit on blackface, I walked past Prada's Soho storefront only to be confronted with the very same racist and denigrating #blackface imagery," she wrote.

 "History cannot continue to repeat itself," she added.
 "Black America deserves better."
-She also tweeted sarcastically, "Thanks to #blackface @Prada, now you can take #sambo home with you for the holidays."

 A spokesperson with Prada Group, Prada's parent company, told CBS News in a statement Friday that they "abhor racist imagery" and will remove the characters in question — part of the designer's "Pradamalia" collection.
 It said they were envisioned as "imaginary creatures" and were not meant to mimic blackface caricatures.